Skip to content

 Hidden Sources of Gluten & Wheat

-What is Gluten?
+First: What is Gluten?

 Gluten is a protein found in wheat, rye, and barley.
 It’s responsible for the elasticity in dough.
 When you go gluten free, you’ll find that the ingredient list on packaged foods starts to look a bit scientific.
-That’s because producers are trying to replicate what gluten does and the texture it provides.
+That’s because manufacturers are trying to replicate what gluten does and the texture it provides.

 Oats, depending on which country you live in can be considered gluten free, or not.
 This article on oats explains the matter.
 It’s important to note that about 25% of people living with Celiac Disease are unable to consume oats, no matter the processing.